 Follow this guide for the best restaurant delivery service experience using food delivery apps in Korea

 Korea is known for its efficient and fast delivery food service.
-You can order anything from chicken wings to rice noodles.
-If you’re not completely confident in your Korean speaking abilities (check out our 10 Free Apps for Learning Korean), there are various food delivery apps in Korea available to erase the anxiety of ordering over the phone.
-This article will be a comprehensive guide about which food delivery apps in Korea to download, how to use them, and key Korean phrases to remember for a great restaurant delivery service.
+You can order anything from chicken wings and burgers to rice noodles and kimchi jjigae, and you can get even vegan food delivered easily.
+If you’re not completely confident in your Korean speaking abilities (check out our 10 Free Apps for Learning Korean), there are various Korean food delivery apps in Korea available to erase the anxiety of ordering over the phone.
+This article will be a comprehensive guide about which foreigner-friendly food delivery apps in Korea to download, how to use them, and key Korean phrases to remember for a great restaurant delivery service.

 Shuttle is a bi-lingual food delivery app available in English and Korean.
+Shuttle is the only food delivery app in Korea made specifically for foreigners, so you can expect an easier delivery service sign-up and ordering process than most food delivery apps in Korea.
 Every restaurant comes with detailed information about its background and special dishes.
 They offer a full range of cuisines including authentic pizza, sandwiches, tacos, American burgers, chicken wings, halal cuisine, plus vegetarian & vegan options.
 There’s even a section titled “Instagram friendly” that will help you select the perfect meal for those Insta likes.

-You can pay for your meal in Korean Won, USD, credit card, Paypal or Bitcoin, Bitcoin Cash, and soon Kakao Pay.
+You can pay for your meal in Korean Won, USD, credit card, Paypal or Bitcoin, Bitcoin Cash and Kakao Pay.
 Shuttle operates between 11:00 AM – 12:00 (midnight).
 The best areas to order Shuttle from are Yongsan-gu, Gangnam-gu, Seocho-gu, Seodaemun-gu, Mapo-gu, and Jung-gu.

 Pick Your Restaurant